getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-PoSH-ShellCodeLoader/README.md

 --------------------------------------
 ### Invoke-PoSH-ShellCodeLoader2.ps1
 --------------------------------------
-'Invoke-PoSH-ShellCodeLoader2' is a simple shellcode loader generator that aims to bypass AV solutions such as Windows Defender.
+'Invoke-PoSH-ShellCodeLoader2' is a shellcode loader generator that aims to bypass AV solutions such as Windows Defender.
 It generates an obfuscated and encrypted shellcode loader script that will inject the shellcode into a target process's virtual address space.

 > Features